ShahidAli786/DemoGridView/README.md

-# GridView - React Native
+# Demo GridView - React Native
+  React Native GridView using flatlist and offline support

 ## Running the application